top of page

 • Watch over your "Golden Hour" and give initial breastfeeding support

-• Labor and birth photography, if desired
+• Labor and birth photography, if desired (to be received before out last postpartum visit via Google Drive file)

-Postpartum Care and Support
+Postpartum Care & Support

 • 1st postpartum visit, preferably at 3 - 5 days after the birth, to make sure breastfeeding is going well

-• 2nd postpartum visit within 2 - 6 weeks to reflect on the birth and check in on breastfeeding
+• 2nd postpartum visit within 2 - 8 weeks to reflect on the birth and check in on breastfeeding

 • Breastfeeding support